Updated December 2018

 The hotels we stayed in seemed fairly relaxed about us bringing our own pre and post-dinner drinks.
 I would also recommend bringing along some plastic glasses for ease and enjoyment!

 The all elusive northern lights!
-I have written a complete post on this but here are a few key tips!
+I have written a blog post on Best Hotels in Iceland for the Northern Lights on this but here are a few key tips!
 The Northern Lights can be seen in Iceland between September and April.
 Many people think the colder it is the greater the chance of a sighting.
 However, this is not necessarily the case.
 The northern lights are always going on – it is just whether or not you can see them.
 Therefore the key factor is cloud cover – what you need is a clear night.
 So visible stars are a good sign!
 And of course, you, therefore need to be away from light pollution so it is highly unlikely you will see the lights in Reykjavik.

 Keflavik international is a great airport!
 It is a good size and has everything you could possibly need!
 On arrival, you can head to the duty and tax-free store that is in the baggage claim area.
 Once you are through you can grab a great coffee at Joe and the Juice and there are several ATMs to grab Kroner.